grommet/grommet/src/js/components/Diagram/README.md

 **global.graph.colors**

-The colors to use when not specified via connections.
+The colors to use when not specified via connections or via
+    theme.diagram.line.color.
 Expects `[string]`.

 Defaults to